BayrakVV/doodle-api-tests/README.md

 ## How to run tests

 ### Inside Docker container
-- To build a Docker image run in the root project directory:
+- To build a Docker image and start the container in the root project directory run:
->$ docker build -t doodle_test .
-- Then start the container:
->$ docker run -it --rm --network=qa-backend-challenge_qa-challenge -v $(pwd)/:/test/ doodle_test sh
+>$ make docker-start
 - Now inside the container shell you can run all tests:
->$ python3 -m pytest -lvv --url='http://qa-challenge:8080' test/doodle_test/tests/
+>$ make docker-run-test
 - Or some specific one:
->$ python3 -m pytest -lvv --url='http://qa-challenge:8080' test/doodle_test/tests/test_users.py::test_users_post
+>$ make docker-run-test test='test_users.py::test_users_post'

 ### In the terminal on your host (if you have python3.8 or higher installed)
 - Create new virtual environment: